 Where Can You Find Virtual Assistants?

-While there are freelancer virtual assistants who work independently, it’s advisable to hire a VA through a virtual assistant company.
+While there are independent contractors or freelancer virtual assistants who work independently, it’s advisable to hire a VA through a virtual assistant company.

-- They simplify the outsourcing experience.
+- They Simplify the Outsourcing Experience.
 From the payment, onboarding, and evaluations, a company can help simplify the outsourcing process.
 A good VA company can serve as a one-stop shop for most of your outsourcing needs.

 How Do You Hire a Virtual Assistant?